 The same can be applied in the office, whether it is on the paint on the walls, the colour of the floor, or the colours of partition screens.
 Creative departments are increasingly surrounded by yellows and purples to encourage creativity and imagination, meanwhile financial departments utilise greens and blues to promote calmness and serenity.
 There is a huge variety of colours available which passively lead our minds astray and encouraging emotions which we would not otherwise have had.

 In open offices, it is best to avoid huge colour clashes for aesthetic purposes, which is why it is becoming increasingly popular to utilise vibrant partition screens to accent various departments with relevant colours.
 This allows the walls to be blanketed with a universal brand colour, meanwhile, closer personalisation can be applied through the use of partition screens.
-The Delta Acoustic Partition Screens from Go Displays are perfect for this kind of environment as they incorporate a modern design with 20 different Fizz fabric colours.
+The Delta Acoustic Partition Screens are perfect for this kind of environment as they incorporate a modern design with 20 different Fizz fabric colours.

 If morale is beginning to dip, or absenteeism is steadily beginning to rise, then consider a re-design of the office.
 Not only does the process encourage a degree of excitement, it can become symbolic for a fresh start, one in which you can create a more enjoyable working environment for employees and help to project your brand values through them.
 If you would like to learn more about how Delta Acoustic Screens can help you to achieve this, then please give us a call on 01733 394941 or send an e-mail to sales@rapind.com